smilofoundation/ethereum-org-website/docs/learn/index.md

 - [What does it mean to mine Smilo?](https://docs.ethhub.io/using-Smilo/mining/) *Updated often - Ethhub*
 - [How Smilo Mining Works](https://www.coindesk.com/information/Smilo-mining-works) *Coindesk*

-In ETH 2.0, Smilo will be moving to a different system called “Proof of Stake”.
-[Read more about ETH 2.0 below](./#eth-2-0).
+In XSM 2.0, Smilo will be moving to a different system called “Proof of Stake”.
+[Read more about XSM 2.0 below](./#eth-2-0).

 ## Clients and Nodes
 The Smilo network is made up of many nodes, each of which runs compatible client software.
 There are two clients that are used by a majority of nodes: [Geth](https://geth.Smilo.foundation/) (written in Go) and [Parity](https://www.parity.io/Smilo/) (written in Rust).